Mesothelioma Cancer Statistics

 Mesothelioma in people born overseas

-Figure 5 shows the age standardised incidence rates of mesothelioma in Australian-born Victorians compared to other major migrant groups, over the five-year period 2016 to 2020.
-The highest age standardised incidence rate for mesothelioma was 2.2 for males born in the UK and Ireland region and the lowest rate of 0.1 was observed in males born in the South-East Asia region.
-The highest age standardised incidence rate for mesothelioma was 0.6 for females born in the UK and Ireland region and the lowest rate of 0.1 was observed in females born in the Middle East and North Africa region.
+Figure 5 shows the age standardised incidence rates of mesothelioma in Australian-born Victorians compared to other major migrant groups, over the five-year period 2017 to 2021.
+The highest age standardised incidence rate for mesothelioma was 2.4 for males born in the UK and Ireland region and the lowest rate of 0.2 was observed in males born in the North-East Asia region.
+The highest age standardised incidence rate for mesothelioma was 0.8 for females born in the UK and Ireland region and the lowest rate of 0.1 was observed in females born in the Middle East and North Africa region.

 Mesothelioma five-year relative survival

 Figure 6 shows the change in 5-year survival for mesothelioma, and the 5-year survival trend for all cancers over the same time period.
-It demonstrates that five-year relative survival has remained constant for mesothelioma between 1985-1989 and 2015-2019 at 7%.
+It demonstrates that five-year relative survival has increased for mesothelioma between 1986-1990 and 2016-2020 from 6% to 9%.